+Chapter 2 looks into job information sources for junior and senior high school students.
 Figure 2 indicates grade-by-grade data at junior and senior high schools on students' advisers about their future jobs.
 Data cover first and second year students alone as third year students at both junior and senior high schools failed to take part in the survey.
-Figure 2 indicates that percentage shares for "father or mother," "friends" and "teachers" as advisers are higher for older students.
+Figure 3 indicates that percentage shares for "father or mother," "friends" and "teachers" as advisers are higher for older students.
 The percentage for students having no adviser about their future jobs is lower for students in higher grades.
 The figure hints that students take advantage of familiar advisers such as parents, friends and teachers as job information sources when they proceed to senior high schools from junior high schools.

-Figure 3.
-Grade-by-Grade Differences in Answers to a Question on Job Information Sources: "When Do You Get Information on Jobs of Interest to You or on New Jobs?"
+Figure 2.
+Grade-by-grade Differences in Answers to a Question on Advisers about Future Jobs: "With whom do you usually discuss future jobs?"